auburn-comp-math/math-5630-6630/_sources/root_finding.md

 ````

-It is actually easy to improve the false position method by forcing more weight towards the other endpoint.
+It is easy to improve the false position method by forcing more weight toward the other endpoint.
 This is called the **Illinois method**.
 Once the same side has updated in two consecutive iterations, the Illinois method will adjust $c$ using a slightly different formula.

 $$
 {c} = a - f(a)\frac{ b - a }{\lambda f(b) - f(a)}